 In addition to the laws that govern domestic flights within the United States and airlines conditions of carriage, international laws govern the situations by which travelers must be offered compensation for boarding denials.
 The levels of compensation are based on where travelers are flying from and their final destination.

 For flights that originate from or end in the European Union, the European Commission set clear conditions for when passengers must be given compensation.
-If travelers are either involuntarily denied boarding, have their flight cancelled, or are otherwise delayed, they could be entitled to a cash payment from their airline.
-For a small fee, travelers can utilize a service like refund.me to help obtain a refund due to boarding denials or cancelled flights.
+If travelers are either involuntarily denied boarding, have their flight canceled or are otherwise delayed, they could be entitled to a cash payment from their airline.
+For a small fee, travelers can utilize a service like refund.me to help obtain a refund due to boarding denials or canceled flights.

 Flights to non-European destinations around the world are governed by a number of international conventions and agreements between nations.
 International flights are often governed by the mutual laws of the departure and arrival nation.
 Travelers who may be involuntarily denied boarding should ask to be informed of their rights before making any decisions.